 They offer for sale a number of food and drink options which includes coffee, tea, chocolate, ice cream, sandwich, snacks, and their famous carrot cake.
 The cake is well sought after and they regularly sell out every day so head there early if you have your sights set on the cake.

 We have seen it snow every month of the year in the Canadian Rockies so always be prepared for cold inclement weather.
 If you plan to visit in the shoulder months of June or September be prepared for cold weather.

 Typically the lake unthaws at the end of June or early July and remains ice-free until the end of September.
 The best time to visit would be August when snow is at a minimum, mid to late September can also be exceptional when the larch trees turn gold around Lake McArthur.

 No matter the forecast I suggest coming prepared for snow, rain, sleet, sun, wind, and any combination of them all.
 On our first day it poured in the evening then shifted to snow at night as temperatures cooled.
 Or course, you should still be prepared for heat and sun exposure because hiking with a pack is laborious.
 Our best advice is to pack proper layers, a tarp, proper sleeping bag, and do not forget your rainfly if camping!

 Dogs sadly can not ride on the bus and are not allowed at the campsite or ACC hut.
 The only way for canines to visit Lake O’Hara is by walking down the gravel access road.

 Wildlife Around Lake O’ Hara

 Wildlife encounters are not something only newer hikers have to deal with.
-Everyone should be prepared to encounter wildlife in Banff.
+Everyone should be prepared to encounter wildlife in the Lake Ohara area.
 One should never go out without bear spray.
 And each person in the group should have their own bear spray, don’t rely on one bear spray for multiple people.

 ↓ Join the community ↓